How to Write a Business Case Right

 The point is – help is out there!

-Here are some headings you may wish to include in your business case to help your hustle:
+Here are some headings and great cleaning tips you may wish to include in your business case to help your hustle:

 - The current manual problem you are trying to solve.
 Really understand your challenge or the problem you are trying to solve – the why!